AdityaAdi07/III-EL-BM-V1/README.md

-## Click On BINGO file to acesss Canteen Management App
+## click BINGOS folder to acess and run Canteen Management App on local server